LearnOnDemandSystems/docs/lod/activities.md

 Automated Activities are PowerShell Windows command Shell Shell scripts that target a Cloud Subscription, or virtual machine running on Hyper-V or ESX in the lab.
 Cloud Subscriptions are targeted by a PowerShell script, and Windows-based virtual machines can be targeted by both PowerShell and Shell.
 Automated Activities support using @lab replacement tokens in scripts as well.
 Automated Activities can be used to help make sure the student has configured their lab environment correctly, help the student understand mistakes that are made in their lab, as well as give the student confirmation that they are completing the lab instructions correctly.
 Automated Activities can also be used to automate any configuration or lab steps that you wish to automate.

->[!knowledge] If an automated activity script fails to execute, Lab on Demand will attempt to execute the script up to five times.
-Once the script fails to execute five times, it will not be attempted again and a detailed note will be left on the lab instance details page.
+>[!knowledge] If an automated activity script encounters an error, and that error is not caught, Lab on Demand will attempt to execute the script from the beginning up to five times.
+If after five attempts the the script still fails to execute, it will not be attempted again.
+The error thrown by the script will be logged and can be retrieved on the lab instance details page.
+If the user would normally get a message from the activity, they may instead see the error.
+For languages that support error handling, you may catch errors to give the user a different message.

 ### Virtual Machine Requirements {requirements}